haskell/containers/docs/set.rst

     Set.union :: Ord a => Set a -> Set a -> Set a
     Set.union l r = ...

-:haddock_short:`Data.Set#union` returns a set containing all elements that are in either of the two sets ``l`` or ``r`` (`set union
+:haddock_short:`/Data.Set#union` returns a set containing all elements that are in either of the two sets ``l`` or ``r`` (`set union
 <https://en.wikipedia.org/wiki/Union_(set_theory)>`_).